Tanosimboangy/rest-countries-ts/README.md

 - A home page where a list of countries is displayed.
 - Search for a specific country by name or region.
+- See the country details by clicking on a country card.
 - Switch between dark and light mode.
-- See the country details by clicking on a country card.

-## Getting started
+## How to use it:

 To clone and run this application, you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) (which comes with either [npm](http://npmjs.com) or [yarn](https://yarnpkg.com/)) installed on your computer.
 From your command line: